 NASA has had a long history of supporting amateur radio, there was even a handheld radio used on Space Shuttle Columbia in 11/1983 on STS-9.
 So it’s not surprising that a 15 nation consortium formed the Amateur Radio on the International Space Station (ARISS) in 1996.

-There are also a number of non-amateur radio satellites, many of these are not easy or ‘open’ as ARISS and the amateur satellites to pickup or listen to.
+There are also a number of non-amateur radio satellites, many of these are not easy or ‘open’ as the ARISS and amateur satellites to pickup or listen to.

 How can I listen in to the ISS?